Modified image. Original photo by S. Jones, creative commons.

 Preshow Lecture: Friday, March 15 at 7 pm

 Lectures are free and everyone is welcome, no matter which performance you have tickets for.
-The lectures are also recorded and audio files are posted here in the week following the lecture.
+The lectures are also recorded and audio files are posted here when available.